arkhn/fhir-pipe/GET_STARTED.md

 ## Configure MIMIC demo dataset credentials

 First, register [on the Physionet website](https://mimic.physionet.org/gettingstarted/demo/) on the official website to get access to the demo data, it takes 30 seconds and you will get a username and a password.
-This will be needed to download the data.
+Access [this page](https://physionet.org/works/MIMICIIIClinicalDatabaseDemo/) to sign the agreement needed to download the data.

 Then copy `.env.example` into `.env` and edit this last to configure it with your physionet credentials.